IBM/vpc-vmware-cloud-foundation/README.md

   default = "esxi-7-byol"
 }
 ```

-Terraform will find the latest avialable version based on the above image type.
+You can use either bring your own lisence and use byol image (`ibm-esxi-7-byol`) or you can use IBM Cloud provided ESXi lisences (`ibm-esxi-7-byol`) which are montly billed.
+Terraform will find the latest available ESXi version based on the selected image type.

-In order to determine the available image types, run the following IBM CLoud console command:
+In order to determine the available image types, run the following IBM Cloud console command:

 ```bash
 > ibmcloud is images | grep esx